 And we also celebrate our researchers' work, as they find innovative ways to deal with specific conditions and diseases and improve the health and wellbeing of the communities we serve.

-Our healthcare students and graduates are making a difference to people's lives – as are our researchers, who are undertaking vital work to support people's wellbeing.Making a difference as a registered nurse Using music therapy to promote health and wellbeing
+Our healthcare students and graduates are making a difference to people's lives – as are our researchers, who are undertaking vital work to support people's wellbeing.Making a difference as a registered nurse ARU receives The Queen's Anniversary Prize for music therapy research

 The hope is that the UN's Sustainable Development Goals will be achieved by 2030.